 Leveraging global best practices and innovative strategies

-Moving from a locally-focused business to a globally-focused business
+Moving from a locally focused business to a globally focused business

 When I work with a new client, I encourage them to explore the possibility of serving a larger territory and being prepared to receive inquiries outside their current target market.
 Why?
 Because the Internet makes it possible for a local brand to attract global attention.
 We are no longer limited to brick-and-mortar stores to do business.
 We can do business with the entire world, but we need to be ready for it.
 Of course, this doesn’t apply to all types of companies, but the majority should think global when they embark on their digital presence.

-Expanding operations from a local to global
+Expanding operations from a local market to a global market

 The clients I work with routinely expand their operations outside their initial market to serve the global demand available for their business.